Projective linear group: Collineations

 A related group is the collineation group, which is defined axiomatically.
 A collineation is an invertible (or more generally one-to-one) map which sends collinear points to collinear points.
 One can define a projective space axiomatically in terms of an incidence structure (a set of points P, lines L, and an incidence relation I specifying which points lie on which lines) satisfying certain axioms – an automorphism of a projective space thus defined then being an automorphism f of the set of points and an automorphism g of the set of lines, preserving the incidence relation, which is exactly a collineation of a space to itself.
 Projective linear transforms are collineations (planes in a vector space correspond to lines in the associated projective space, and linear transforms map planes to planes, so projective linear transforms map lines to lines), but in general not all collineations are projective linear transforms – PGL is in general a proper subgroup of the collineation group.

 Specifically, for n = 2 (a projective line), all points are collinear, so the collineation group is exactly the symmetric group of the points of the projective line, and except for F_{2} and F_{3} (where PGL is the full symmetric group), PGL is a proper subgroup of the full symmetric group on these points.

 For n ≥ 3, the collineation group is the projective semilinear group, PΓL – this is PGL, twisted by field automorphisms; formally, PΓL ≅ PGL ⋊ Gal(K / k), where k is the prime field for K; this is the fundamental theorem of projective geometry.
-Thus for K a prime field (F_{p} or Q), we have PGL = PΓL, but for K a field with non-trivial Galois automorphisms (such as Fp^{n} for n ≥ 2 or C), the projective linear group is a proper subgroup of the collineation group, which can be thought of as "transforms preserving a projective semi-linear structure".
+Thus for K a prime field (F_{p} or Q), PGL = PΓL, but for K a field with non-trivial Galois automorphisms (such as Fp^{n} for n ≥ 2 or C), the projective linear group is a proper subgroup of the collineation group, which can be thought of as "transforms preserving a projective semi-linear structure".
 Correspondingly, the quotient group PΓL / PGL = Gal(K / k) corresponds to "choices of linear structure", with the identity (base point) being the existing linear structure.

 One may also define collineation groups for axiomatically defined projective spaces, where there is no natural notion of a projective linear transform.
 However, with the exception of the non-Desarguesian planes, all projective spaces are the projectivization of a linear space over a division ring though, as noted above, there are multiple choices of linear structure, namely a torsor over Gal(K / k) (for n ≥ 3).